To give you the best homeschool conference experience possible on April 1-2, we’ve collected these helpful tips:

 If you have a session that you want to attend during the 9-10 a.m.
 Friday block, for example, there’s a good chance that you will also want another workshop session going on … at exactly the same time.

-To reserve your copy, please navigate to the conference recordings page and follow the directions (MPE members at the Family tier and higher will need to log in to receive their discount).
-To get the pre-conference discount you must order your copy by 6 p.m.
-Thursday, April 8.
+To reserve your copy, please go to the conference recordings page and follow the directions (MPE members at the Family tier and higher will need to log in to receive their discount).
+To get the pre-conference discount, you must order your copy by 5 p.m.
+Wednesday, March 30.

 3. See whether you can carpool with friends.